-First, check that your baby is positioned correctly when you breastfeed for the first time.
-Correct positioning is a game changer and helps you hit the learning curve much faster.
+First, check that your baby is positioned correctly when breastfeeding for the first time.
+Correct positioning is a game changer and helps you hit the learning curve faster.
 Your baby’s nose should be level with your nipple, with their chin touching your breast.
-(Hint: A breastfeeding pillow can be super helpful for propping your little one up and keeping them in the right position.)
+(Hint: A breastfeeding pillow can be super helpful for propping your little one up and keeping them in the correct position.)

 It might also help to encourage your baby to open their mouth wide before latching on.
 Like our community member mentioned above, try tickling their lower lip with your nipple to get them to latch properly.

 Remember that breastfeeding is a learning process for both you and your baby.
-Don’t be hard on yourself if things don’t go perfectly at first.
+Don’t be hard on yourself if things don’t go perfectly initially.
 Know that you can always seek help from your healthcare provider or a lactation consultant if you need it.